Kernix13/csharp-oop-interface-inheritance/README.md

 1. Interface -> The Contract.
 Defines what must be done.
 2. Base Class -> The Blueprint.
 Defines how things are done by default (shared code).
-3. Derived Class -> The Specialist.
+3. Derived Class -> Specifics.
 Handles the unique details.

 Example interface from this project: